ffeltrinelli/photomatrix/README.md

 # Overview

-Simple command-line Python application which concatenates a list of photos into a single photo which shows them in a matrix.
+Simple command-line Python application which concatenates a list of photos into a single photo showing them in a matrix.

 # How to build and run